Page-Carbajal/WPExpress-Query/README.md

     - Add method Query::User.
 Returns an instance of User

-###Version 0.11.0 - Post class, Additional Taxonomy methods and streamlining of the Query class
+###Version 1.0.0 - Post class, Additional Taxonomy methods and streamlining of the Query class

+- Deprecated method Query::getMetaFieldValues
+- Ported method MetaField/getDistinct to Post/getMetaFieldValues
+- Deprecated methods Query/MetaField and Query/Meta
 - Added sorting Alias methods
 - Finished methods Post/sortBy and Post/sortOrder
 - Created method Pages.
 Works just like custom but it sets the type to Page